-Corrupted user profiles may cause the copy-and-paste function not to work in Windows.
+Corrupted user profiles may cause copy and paste not working frustrations.
 You can set up a new user profile and see if it helps.
 To set up a new user profile, do the following:

 1. Click Start and select Settings.